DuskyLunari/DuskyLunari/README.md

 ### Work

-Currently looking for a traineeship of at least 2 months starting April 4th 2022 in web development
+Currently looking for an internship for 2 years starting september 2022 in web development

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------